Locations

 Use Azure’s cost management tools or third-party cloud cost management solutions.
 Set budgets or alerts for each department’s Azure usage.
 As part of the EA negotiations, you might also ask for access to Microsoft’s FastTrack or cloud solution architects to help optimize workloads (Microsoft may offer guidance as a value-add).

-Ensure that any Azure credit you negotiate (sometimes Microsoft offers one-time credits as incentives) is planned for use in the first year so it doesn’t expire.
-Define internal accountability for cloud spend: e.g., each application team should report monthly on their Azure spend vs. budget.
+Ensure that any Azure credits you negotiate (sometimes Microsoft offers one-time credits as incentives) are planned for use in the first year so they don’t expire.
+Define internal accountability for cloud spend: for example, each application team should report monthly on their Azure spend versus budget.

 Impact: